 However, the University of Washington – Seattle Campus is quite clear about cats and dogs in its policy.
 Students cannot bring cats or dogs into their campus classrooms or dormitories with their general “no pets” policy.

-During the application period, they will confirm your animal is up to date with necessary vaccinations.
+During the application period, they will confirm your service animal is up to date with necessary vaccinations.
 They are also expected to be licensed animals with the City of Seattle.
 To learn more about the pet policy at the University of Washington – Seattle Campus, visit this link.

 3. University of Idaho